 Do the CSH pass-through grant funds go directly to families or to the lead applicant submitting the proposal?
 Funds will be awarded to the lead applicant.
 The funding application and budget should outline how funds will be used, which may include funds for project partners, implementation activities/needs, and could include some funds to families such as people with lived experience or direct recipients of services/housing.
 Grant funds are not intended to be the long-term housing or services funding for families.

 Will the TA that is provided offer support for best practices and training for organizations in including families with lived experience as co-creators or will we need to come with that expertise?
 Yes, it can.
-Pease refer to the CSH Keeping Families Together Co-Design Report for more guidance on how to meaningfully include families with lived experience into the design of your proposed intervention.
+Pease refer to the CSH Keeping Families Together Co-Design Report for more guidance on how to meaningfully include families with lived experience into the design of your proposed intervention

 Population Focus

 Must families only be involved in the child welfare system?
 The population focus of this RFP is children, youth and families who have experienced, are currently experiencing, or are at high-risk of child welfare involvement and who are experiencing homelessness or housing instability.
-CSH encourages applicants to consider the multiple systems that may impact these families.

 What does high-risk of child welfare involvement mean?
 This may be families experiencing poverty and housing instability, have justice system involvement, are experiencing or fleeing from domestic violence, or have a parent or guardian with high health or behavioral health needs.